-- Dale looked around the outside of his tomato for any scars or squishes or cracks and carved them off.
+- Looked around the outside of the cut tomato for any scars, squishes, or cracks and carve them off.

-- Then Dale squished all the liquid from the tomato and his cutting board into the container.
+- Squish all the liquid from the tomato on the cutting board into the container.

-- Next, he added enough water to cover the seeds and secured the lid (just so that smell the coming fermentation process didn’t escape – not pleasant).
+- Secure the lid (just so that smell the coming fermentation process didn't escape - it's not pleasant).

-- Then, very important step here, Dale LABELED the container and attached a future seed envelope to the lid so that all the information for that tomato variety was right there, taped to the container.
-Labeling, so important.
-Something at which I usually stink.
+- Label the container and attach a future seed envelope to the lid so that all the information for that tomato variety is right there, taped to the container.
+Labeling is SO important!

 *These blemishes have the bacteria you want for fermenting tomato seeds.
 Yes, fermenting!
 Fermenting tomato seeds is a necessary step in successfully saving them.

 Tomatoes have a gel sac around their seeds that is meant to protect the seed until the next season when it's time for them to germinate.
 In nature, that gel would be broken down and the growth inhibitors would dissipate after the tomato had sat and decomposed through the winter.

 Fermenting the tomato seeds in the yogurt container just mimics that process and keeps your seeds healthy.